funciones-en-micropython

 • 4 min

-In this tutorial, we will see what functions are and how to use them in MicroPython, and how we can use them to make our code cleaner and more modular.
+In this tutorial, we are going to see what functions are and how to use them in MicroPython, and how we can use them to make our code cleaner and more modular.

 A function is a block of code that performs a specific task and can be called (or invoked) from anywhere in a program.

-This allows us to break a problem into smaller parts, as well as avoiding the need to repeat the same code in multiple places.
+This allows us to break down a problem into smaller parts, and also prevents us from having to repeat the same code in multiple places.

-Functions are a basic feature of Python (just like in many other languages).
+Functions are a basic feature of Python (as in many other languages).
 Of course, MicroPython incorporates the same syntax and functionality.

 Basic Syntax of a Function in MicroPython